 - Two paid Health Informatics 6-month work placements

-On completion of the Fellowship Program candidates will hold a PhD academic qualification, have a portfolio of work and established industry contacts, and will be awarded Fellowship by the Australasian College of Health Informatics.
+On completion of the Fellowship by Training Program, candidates hold a PhD academic qualification, have a portfolio of work and established industry contacts, and will be awarded Fellowship by the Australasian Institute of Digital Health.

 Note: the above is based on full-time, there is also a part-time equivalent.